reichenbch/RAG-examples/README.md

 # RAG-implementation

+Example of Retrieval Augmented Generation with a private dataset.

 We have demonstrated three different ways to utilise RAG Implementations over the document for Question/Answering and Parsing.

 1 - Original MetaAI RAG Paper Implementation for user dataset.